Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/solving-geometry-with-code.md

 ---
-title: "Solving Math Problems With Code"
+title: "How I Translate Feature Requests into Code"
 date: "2020-11-23T01:36:05+08:00"
 draft: true
 ---

-I created a CAD/CAM package at my previous job and a very common task would be to take a vague feature description, rephrase it as a more formal software problem, then use computational geometry algorithms to turn it into code.
+As part of my previous job I worked on a CAD/CAM package, and a very common task would be to take a vague feature description, rephrase it as a more formal software problem, then use computational geometry algorithms to turn it into code.

-I eventually got quite good at this, so I'm going to write down the system I came up with in the hope that others can gain insight.
+I eventually got quite good at this, so I'm going to write down the system I came up with.
+Hopefully others can gain insight from my experience.

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to